Node.js code for Curl POST Form ExampleThis Node.js code snippet was generated automatically for the Curl POST Form example.

-Curl can submit web forms in the same way as a browser so that on the server-side, it is impossible to distinguish from which client the form was submitted.
-To do this, you also need to specify the User-Agent name and HTTP cookies additionally.
+Curl can submit web forms in the same way as a browser, making it impossible for the server-side to distinguish from which client the form was submitted.
+To achieve this, you also need to specify the User-Agent name and HTTP cookies additionally.

 Curl POST Form Syntax

 The general form of the Curl command for submitting a web form using the -d command line option is as follows:

 A more verbose version of the same request looks like this:

 - -X, --request: HTTP method for communicating with the server.